Interama (exhibition): Revision Four and conclusion of the Interama project

 After construction was halted in 1968, the site of Interama was divided up between Florida International University and the county.
 By 1970, then-president Richard Nixon chose Miami as one of six sites to be considered to host US bicentennial celebrations in 1976.
 Interama was soon thereafter reborn as an all-American exhibition focusing on the United States' history and future.

 Between 1970 and 1974, the IAA teamed up with the Third Century USA company to design the new Interama.

 By 1974, only the Trade Center building had been completed, and this, in addition to other political reasons, caused new US President Gerald Ford to cancel all funds for any type of Bicentennial Exposition.

 Eventually the City of North Miami received title to 350 acre in 1970 and two years later signed a lease with Munisport Inc. to create a recreational facility.
 Munisport got permission to raise low-lying areas with clean fill and construction debris but soon was burying the land under municipal refuse instead and then got a permit to turn the site into a sanitary landfill.
 Instead, the land was filled with drums of toxic waste and infectious hospital waste.

 Site today

 Today, part of the site of Interama is now home to Florida International University's Biscayne Campus, as well as Oleta River State Park.
 Munisport was cleaned up and is now the future home of SoLé Mia, a mixed-use development project.
 The Trade Center was incorporated into Florida International University.
-The state park can be accessed by driving east on NE 163rd Street and tuning southeast on NE 34th avenue.
+The state park can be accessed by driving east on NE 163rd Street and turning southeast on NE 34th avenue.